 For many small business owners, their company is their wealth.
-Instead of large bank and investment accounts, they often have their money tied up in an endeavor they've work a lifetime to build.
-This can create problems when heirs want to succeed or get top dollar on the open market for a company after the owner’s death.
+Instead of large bank and investment accounts, they often have their money tied up in an endeavor they've worked a lifetime to build.
+But what happens after an owner’s death?
+Many heirs encounter problems when they want to succeed leadership or get top dollar on the open market for a company.
 Either way, they could face a situation where they inherit mostly non-liquid business assets, but require liquid funds to pay estate and inheritance taxes.
 This can force a situation where heirs might conduct a “fire-sale,” of the company to meet the estate tax bill.
 Or, this tax nut may force them to sell to outsiders instead of continuing the business.

 Many trusts can help reduce or eliminate estate taxes as part of an overall estate strategy, and all trusts offer an extra measure of control.
 Trusts are practical tools that may give heirs the opportunity to continue a family business, maintain a family home and/or keep other non-liquid assets, instead of selling them to pay estate taxes.